Optimizing E-commerce Product Images for Better Conversion Rates

 Some online stores are compensating for the lack of sensory product information through AR.
 This technology lets shoppers virtually interact, test, and try on products through an electronic device by layering digital information over the real world.
 Through AR, shoppers can see how a couch would fit in their home, for instance.

+A smartphone held by its user.
+The screen captures the living room in the background with the addition of a lounge chair.
 IKEA’s AR app allows shoppers to place true-to-scale 3D models in their own space virtually.
 The app lets customers see how a product would fit in their home.
 Image source: IKEA

 Giving shoppers more contextual and visual information through AR can increase the shopper’s confidence that what they’re buying will match their expectations.
 This, in turn, will decrease return rates, increase customer satisfaction, and boost brand loyalty.